 Consider the types of data that would be ideal to train a bot.
-Common queries around location and operating hours aside, users could ask about medical procedures, health screening, symptoms and matching doctors and could even share their personal info.
+Common queries around location and operating hours aside, users could ask about medical procedures, health screening, symptoms, and matching doctors and could even share their personal info.

 The healthcare industry is somewhat unique due to the vast medical terminology it uses.
-Specifically, there could be a big gap between the language of user’s queries and the correct medical terms corresponding to those queries.
+Specifically, there could be a big gap between the language of the user’s queries and the correct medical terms corresponding to those queries.

-Moreover, the terms that a bot most frequently encounters could vary between geographical regions, societies and even among individual healthcare institutions.
+Moreover, the terms that a bot most frequently encounters could vary between geographical regions, societies, and even among individual healthcare institutions.
 For example, in some conservative societies, people may want to consult a doctor as soon as they discover symptoms.
 In other societies, they might be inclined to wait to see if the symptoms subside before even thinking about reaching out to a hospital.
 The result is a slight difference in the most common queries that might be entered for symptoms.
-These are broad generalisations but important nonetheless for conversational AI systems to account for.
+These are broad generalizations but important nonetheless for conversational AI systems to account for.

-The common use cases in finance, retail entertainment or sales and marketing involve topics that are relatively harmless.
+The common use cases in finance, retail entertainment, or sales and marketing involve topics that are relatively harmless.
 Getting wrong or inaccurate responses from time to time will not have a huge impact.
-Think how you interact with a chatbot to enquire about the procedure to open a bank account online or checking out a product from an e-commerce site.
+Think about how you interact with a chatbot to enquire about the procedure to open a bank account online or check out a product from an e-commerce site.
 If the bot is unable to help you complete the transaction or if it takes you to the wrong product page, it does not signal the end of the world.

 But in healthcare, where it is often a life or death matter, the stakes are much higher.
 A parent could be enquiring about the right treatment for her injured child or a user might be in need of urgent emergency care for a stroke.
-In such high-impact scenarios, chatbots may have to prioritise accuracy and knowledge over other traits like personality.
+In such high-impact scenarios, chatbots may have to prioritize accuracy and knowledge over other traits like personality.

 Even in the healthcare industry, the priorities and KPIs could differ based on the individual institution.
-Private institutions might prioritise patient satisfaction and high-quality care more, especially for the Executive and Premium packages.
+Private institutions might prioritize patient satisfaction and high-quality care more, especially for the Executive and Premium packages.
 They will be interested in KPIs around leads and awareness among users on related treatment services and elective surgeries.

 In contrast, public hospitals generally place emphasis on enabling their nursing teams to handle more patients and provide satisfactory experiences for patients.
-Managing the workload of healthcare workers and optimising costs will also be high among their priorities.
+Managing the workload of healthcare workers and optimizing costs will also be high among their priorities.
 Most importantly, they will aim to shift resources towards preventative care in order to reduce the load on their staff so they can serve patients better.

 Conversational AI platforms and vendors will therefore have to work with the hospital management and IT stakeholders to design solutions with their unique KPIs in mind.